mickelson/attract/Layouts.md

    * `preserve_aspect_ratio` - Get/set whether the aspect ratio from the source
      image is to be preserved.
 Default value is `false`.
    * `file_name` - [image & artwork only] Get/set the name of the image/video
      file being shown.
-Note that if you set this on an "artwork" object it will get reset the next time the user changes the game selection.
+Note that if you set this on an artwork or a dynamic image object it will get reset the next time the user changes the game selection.
    * `shader` - Get/set the GLSL shader for this image.
 This can only be set to an instance of the class `fe.Shader` (see: `fe.add_shader()`).
-   * trigger - Get/set the transition that triggers updates of this artwork.
+   * trigger - Get/set the transition that triggers updates of this artwork/ dynamic image.
 Can be set to `Transition.ToNewSelection` or `Transition.EndNavigation`.
 Default value is `Transition.ToNewSelection`.
    * smooth - Get/set whether the image is to be smoothed.
 Default value can be configured in attract.cfg